The Week@Campus

 We're a student organization

-You can host a big session of The Week to recruit more students for your organizing.
+You can host a big session of The Week to recruit more students to join you.
 Put up posters, send out social media invitations, and get your sustainability office to promote the event to get as many people as you can!

 I'm a professor